vatpac-technology/sops/docs/controller-skills/military.md

 ## Initial and Pitch
 The Intial and Pitch is a military approach to the circuit area.
-Military aircraft approach on the extended runway centreline at high speed (the **initial**) then make a tight turn onto downwind (the **pitch**).
+Military aircraft approach on the deadside, parallel to the extended runway centreline at high speed (the **initial**), then make a tight turn onto downwind (the **pitch**).
 To deconflict traffic, aircraft can be instructed to:
-- Pitch short (abeam the threshold)
+- Pitch short (abeam the landing threshold)
-- Pitch (midfield)
-- Pitch long (abeam the departure threshold)
+- Pitch long (abeam the upwind threshold)

 !!! note
    Refer to each aerodrome's SOPs for location-specific altitude and approach points.